 Welcome to Orchard Medical Practice

-We strive to provide the best service we can to our patients as we continue to go through challenging times with the Coronavirus.
-The demand for GP services has spiralled over recent months and this has been throughout GP practices in the country as you may have seen on the news.
+We strive to provide the best service we can to our patients.
+The demand for GP services has spiralled over recent months and this has been throughout GP practices in the country

-Should you require help outside of practice hours please either call NHS 111 or go to Primary Care 24 based at King's Mill.
+Should you require help outside of practice hours please either call NHS 111 or go to Primary Care 24 based at King's Mill Hospital.

 Please also visit LIVE WELL for advice and tips on healthy eating/exercise/alcohol and a whole host of help and ideas to help you make the best choices about your physical health, mental health and wellbeing